 Street celebrations include pageants, jatras or processions in which a car or portable shrine is paraded through the streets and sacred masked dances.
 Other festivals are marked by family feasts and worship.
 The celebrations are held according to the lunar calendar, so the dates are changeable.

-In Kathmandu, the biggest street festival is Yanyā Punhi (Indra Jatra) when three cars bearing the living goddess Kumari and two other child deities are pulled through the streets and masked dance performances are held.
+During Swanti (Tihar), Newars celebrate New Year's Day of Nepal Sambat by doing Mha Puja, a ritual in which a mandala is worshipped, that purifies and strengthens one spiritually for the coming year.
+Mohani (Dashain) is one of the greatest annual celebrations which is observed for several days with feasts and religious services.
+Another major festival is Sā Pāru (Gai Jatra) when people who have lost a family member in the past year dress up as cows and parade through town.In Kathmandu, the biggest street festival is Yanyā Punhi (Indra Jatra) when three cars bearing the living goddess Kumari and two other child deities are pulled through the streets and masked dance performances are held.
 During the festival of Jana Baha Dyah Jatra, a temple car with an image of Karunamaya is drawn through central Kathmandu for three days.
 A similar procession is held in Lalitpur known as Bungadyah Jatra which continues for a month and climaxes with Bhoto Jatra, the display of the sacred vest.
 The biggest outdoor celebration in Bhaktapur is Biska Jatra which is marked by chariot processions and lasts for nine days.
 Sithi Nakha is another big festival when worship is offered and natural water sources are cleaned.
 In addition, all Newar towns and villages have their particular festival which is celebrated by holding a chariot or palanquin procession

 Newari Festival refers to the festivals that are celebrated by the Newars.
 Newars are well known for their lavish festivals.
 The word Jatra is used for carnivals.